charleskoffler/clprolf-public/articles/clprolf_introduc.md

 > **A structured approach to object-oriented programming.**
 > Roles and responsibilities become explicit.

-> Clprolf is a **structured object-oriented language and framework** that adds a conceptual layer on top of Java/C#/PHP.
+Clprolf is a **lightweight architectural-role framework for object-oriented systems**.

-> Roles, contracts, and structural rules are **first-class language elements**.
+It adds a conceptual layer on top of Java/C#/PHP-style OOP by making roles, responsibilities, and structural rules explicit.

-You model systems with **agents, workers, family_interf, and trait_interf**, while the compiler enforces clarity.
+You model systems with **agents**, **workers**, **family interfaces**, and **trait interfaces**, while architectural rules can be verified through automated checks.

 ---

-### Scope and Positioning
+## Scope and Positioning

 Clprolf is not intended as a mainstream replacement for Java or other general-purpose languages.